List of Sakamoto Days characters: Aoi Sakamoto

 Aoi Sakamoto (坂本 葵, Sakamoto Aoi) is Sakamoto's wife.
 Their relationship begins when he falls in love with her at first sight while she is working as a cashier.
 Her presence and unconditional love, offered despite his past as a hitman, compel him to abandon his violent profession.

 Hana Sakamoto

 (坂本 花, Sakamoto Hana) is Sakamoto and Aoi's 6-year-old daughter.

 Heisuke Mashimo

 Heisuke Mashimo (眞霜 平助, Mashimo Heisuke) is a hitman who specializes in sniping.
 He is very gullible and hyperemotional, but his skills with a sniper rifle easily make up for it, even holding the all-time record at the JCC (Japan Clear Creation) (anonymously, due to simply forgetting to write his name).
 After his encounter and encouragement from Sakamoto, he becomes a regular in his shop, and sometimes his scout.
-He also has a pet parrot acting as his spotter, named Piisuke.
+He also has a pet parrot acting as his spotter, named Piisuke (ピー助) (voiced by Miyari Nemoto).